ewaldc/My-Book-Live/kernel/patches/4.19/README.md

 ## Kernel 4.19.x performance ##
 With a 4.19.x customer kernel, standard 4K block size ext4 file system, Debian 8.11, page size of 16K, network MTU size of 4080, one can expect:
-* Sequential disk reads of 121MB/s (dd if=tst.dd of=/dev/null bs=4k count=256K)
+* Sequential disk reads of 121MB/s (dd if=tst.dd of=/dev/null bs=4k count=256K) on pre 4.19.44
+* Sequential disk reads of 161MB/s (dd if=tst.dd of=/dev/null bs=4k count=256K) on 4.19.44
-* Sequential disk writes of 120MB/s to 160MB/s (dd if=/dev/zero of=tst.dd bs=1M or 4K)
+* Sequential disk writes of 120MB/s to 160MB/s (dd if=/dev/zero of=tst.dd bs=1M or 4K) on pre 4.19.44
+* Sequential disk writes of 154MB/s to 180MB/s (dd if=/dev/zero of=tst.dd bs=1M or 4K) on 4.19.44
-* Samba read speed of 115 MB/s (1GB file read, Windows 10 64-bit)
+* Samba read speed of 111 to 115 MB/s (1GB file read, Windows 10 64-bit)
-* Samba write speed of 82 MB/s (1GB file write, Windows 10 64-bit)
+* Samba write speed of 82 MB/s (1GB file write, Windows 10 64-bit) on 4.9.33
+* Samba write speed of 77 MB/s (1GB file write, Windows 10 64-bit) on other versions
-* over 400 days of uptime as measured on a My Book Live NAS used in a muti-user production environment
+* over 40 days of uptime as measured on a My Book Live NAS used in a muti-user production environment (4.19.24)

 ## Supportability ##
 Kernel 4.19 series are Long Term Support (LTS) releases and very recent, so a long support live is ahead of us.